 Students taking exams shall be prohibited from entering into the Examination Halls / Laboratories with any book or portion of book, manuscript, or any unauthorized written/ printed/ electronic content, communicating with or copying from each other or communicating with anyone outside the Examination Hall / Laboratories.
 Programmable calculator and mobile phone shall not be permitted inside the Examination hall / Laboratories.
 However, any required code-books and data sheets / books as specified in the question paper will be supplied inside the Examination hall / laboratories by the office of the Controller of Examinations.
 The students are warned that any form of malpractice will be dealt with severely.
 The punishment may include debarring/cancelling all the examinations registered for by the student in that semester and debarring him/her permanently from all the examinations, and/or award of Zero marks to all registered courses of that Semester.
 Severe violations would attract stricter punishments.
-Disciplinary action will be taken against the students by the college authorities after conducting inquiry.
+Disciplinary action will be taken against the students by the college authorities after conducting enquiry.

-12. ABSENCE FROM A MIDTERM ASSESSMENT TEST
+12. ABSENCE FROM A CONTINUOUS ASSESSMENT TEST (CAT)

 12.1.
-Absence from the MAT
+Absence from the CAT

-A student who has not appeared for a MAT (theory courses/component of embedded courses) shall be permitted to be eligible for retest only under the following conditions subject to DCC and ACC approval.
+A student who has not appeared for a CAT (theory courses/component of embedded courses) shall be permitted to be eligible for retest only under the following conditions subject to DCC and ACC approval.
 The student shall apply to the DCC and the ACC will approve the application for eligibility retest only for the following reasons:

 - Absence due to prolonged illness of more than 7 working days or due to hospitalization (in-patient treatment) - b.
 Absence due to death of immediate family members - c.
-Absence due to participation in NCC/NSS/NSO camps only - d.
+Absence due to participation in NCC/NSS/NSO camps - d.
 Absence due to participation and representation of college in Government conducted sports events, National level design competitions and off-campus placements with prior approval

-For genuine cases, recommended by DCC/ACC, Retest for the missed MAT will be conducted.
+For genuine cases, recommended by DCC, Retest for the missed CAT will be conducted.
+Retest can be conducted for one missed CAT only.